iAmMe27/WoD/README.md

 ## DLC
 You will need *all* of the DLC for Fallout 4 ***except*** the official HD texture pack.

-# What's the difference between the 3 profiles?
-> [!TIP]
-> Profile #1 contains the usual depravity, Profile #2 is for coomers who like NSFW artwork and creature *interactions*.
-Profile 3 is self explanatory (and before you ask, it's built on Profile #2).

 # Updating Wasteland of Depravity
 Updates are basically the same as an installation except you have to ensure that you have the "Overwrite" checkbox ticked in Wabbajack.